gearglow/ReptiliaWithATwist/The List.md

 >
 > #### Notable Business Concerns
 >
-> - Fleamont's Filtres- 10% ownership - see page 8
+> - Fleamont's Filtres - 10% ownership - see page 8
 > - Other aggregate shares - see page 12

 The rest of the folder was fine-print regarding the farm and business, but what caught Harry's attention (aside from the sheer amount) was that note about personal effects. *Perhaps something of my parents'?* Catching Claymore's attention, she asked, "Claymore, a couple of things have caught my attention.
 First, the portkey to the property at Red Wharf.
 Am I able to request use of that now, or do I need to wait until I come of age?"